Car Accident Settlement Advances

 Trying to make your ends meet while missing time at work after a car accident might have you researching getting a loan on a car accident settlement.
 Knowing that you may have to wait for months or even more than a year to obtain compensation may have you wondering how you will stay afloat financially.
 But before you sign on the dotted line for a loan on a car accident settlement, take the time to learn about pre-settlement funding and compare your options.

-Loans Require Repayment Even if You Don’t Win
+Personal Loans Require Repayment Even if You Don’t Win

 What happens if you end up losing your case?
 You won’t have the money to pay the loan, but you will still be personally liable for the debt you took on.
 If you do not receive any compensation for your injuries and are having problems making ends meet as it is, how will you repay a loan?
 Unfortunately, loans are not forgiven if you are a plaintiff who loses their case.
+With litigation funding, you pay nothing if your case is not successful and you have no personal liability if the amount you receive from your case is not enough to pay a litigation funder.

 Required Monthly Payments